-Your character, in addition to the Role card itself, is basically a collection of Allies, weapons, armor, and Items, and you have two key stats: Level and Class.
-For instance, you might describe your character as "Level 6 Parent, armed with a Spoon and a Bottle of Wine, wearing Fetish Camouflage, accompanied by Snuffles."
+Your character, in addition to the Role card itself, is basically a collection of Allies, Vehicles, weapons, armor, and Items, and you have two key stats: Level and Class.
+For instance, you might describe your character as "Level 6 Gazillionaire riding a Camel, armed with a Pocket Watch and Golden Harp, wearing a Feathered Hat accompanied by Fenton Crackshell."

 LEVEL: When the rules or cards refer to your Level (capitalized), they mean this number.
-You gain a level when you kill a monster, or when a card says you do.
+You gain a level when you defeat a monster, or when a card says you do.
 You can also sell Items to buy levels (see Items, p.
-3).
+2).
 You lose a level when a card says you do.
 Your Level can never go below 1.

-CLASS: Characters may be Parents, High Schoolers, Super Geniuses, or Songwriters.
+CLASS: Characters may be Gazillionaires, Household Staff, Junior Woodchucks, or Treasure Hunters.
 Each Class has special abilities, shown on the card.
 You gain the abilities of a Class the moment you play its card in front of you, and lose them as soon as you discard that card.
 Some Class abilities are powered by discards.
 Unless the card specifies, you may discard any of your cards, in play or in your hand, to power a Class ability.
-You can discard a Class card at any time, even in combat: "I don't wanna be a Parent anymore."
+You can discard a Class card at any time, even in combat: "I don't want to be a Gazillionaire anymore."
 You may play a new Class card at any time on your own turn, or as soon as you get it if it's not your turn.